-\paragraph{Integer L-shaped algorithms} \ \\ Traditional integer L-shaped methods for the VRPSD model the expected recourse cost using a single auxiliary variable, which is progressively tightened using valid inequalities.
-In the VRPSD literature, these inequalities have typically been categorized as either \textit{optimality cuts} or \textit{lower bounding functionals} (LBFs), although both types can be described as optimality cuts from a broader Benders decomposition perspective \citep{hooker2023logic}.
-Optimality cuts denote valid inequalities that are tight at the current solution or explicitly exclude the current solution from the feasible domain, whereas LBFs are more general lower bounds that can be \textit{active}\footnote{As customary in the VRPSD literature, we say that an optimality cut or a LBF is active at a first-stage solution if it imposes a strictly positive bound on its recourse cost.} over a larger subset of the feasible domain.
-Optimality cuts alone are sufficient to ensure convergence of the algorithm.
+\paragraph{Integer L-shaped algorithms.} Traditional integer L-shaped methods model recourse costs using a single auxiliary variable, which is progressively tightened by valid inequalities.
+In the VRPSD literature, these inequalities have typically been categorized as either \textit{optimality cuts} or \textit{lower bounding functionals} (LBFs), although both types can be described as optimality cuts from a broader Benders decomposition perspective \cite{hooker2023logic}.
+Optimality cuts denote valid inequalities that are tight at the current solution or explicitly exclude the current solution from the feasible domain, whereas LBFs are more general lower bounds that can be \textit{active}, i.e., impose a strictly positive bound on the recourse cost of a first-stage solution, over a larger subset of the feasible domain.
+Optimality cuts alone are sufficient to ensure convergence to an optimal solution.
 However, they are typically active for a single integer feasible solution and thus do not substantially contribute to improving the global lower bound.